Servoy/svyCloud_E2E/readme.md

 ## End to end testing

-End to end instructions to get it to work locally, which steps are currently supported + examples and explanation
+End to end instructions about how to get Cucumber testing to work locally, which test steps are currently supported, a list with examples and per example a short explanation.

+# NodeJS installation
+NodeJS has to be installed.
+You can download it from https://nodejs.org/en/download/

+For Windows, once NodeJS is installed 2 environment variables have to be added.
+The first variable points towards the folder where the global Node packages are installed.

+The global NodeJS packages are normally installed in the %APPDATA%/Roaming/npm directory (e.g. C:/Users/username/AppData/Roaming/npm).

+Press the Windows key and search for 'environment variables'.
+You should see an option called **Edit the system environment variables**.
+Select this option.

+A window called **System Properties** should appear.
+Navigate to the **Advanced** tab and click on the **Environment Variables** option.

+A window called **Environment Variables** should appear.
+Two environment variables should be added.
+These variables allows you to execute NodeJS and Protractor calls from any directory.
+In the **User variables for 'username'** list, select the **Path** variable and click Edit.
+If the Path variable does not exist, create it by clicking 'New'.
+Set the **Variable name** as 'Path' and the **Variable value** as the directory path.

+This enables the execution of commands from the packages that are installed in your global package list.

+The next variable that has to be added has to point towards the root installation folder of NodeJS.
+Without this, you cannot execute any NodeJS calls outside the NodeJS folder.

+Underneath the **System Variables** list, select the **Path** variable and click Edit.
+Add a new variable and paste the root location of NodeJS (e.g. C:/Program Files/nodejs).

+Once this is done, open a command prompt or any similar application and test if NodeJS works by executing the 'node --version' command.
+If this returns a version number, NodeJS is good to go.

 Local installation guide:
-# Cloning the jenkins-scripts repo
+# Setting up your workspace
-To get the tests to work locally, the jenkins-repository has to be cloned (https://source.servoy.com/projects/SC/repos/qapaas-e2e/browse).
-Be sure to clone the master branch.
+To get the tests to work locally, either the jenkins-repository has to be cloned (https://source.servoy.com/projects/SC/repos/qapaas-e2e/browse), or the zip file has to be downloaded (https://source.servoy.com/rest/archive/latest/projects/SC/repos/qapaas-e2e/archive?at=refs%2Ftags%2Frelease-1.0&format=zip) and extracted.

-# NodeJS installation
-After the repository has been cloned, NodeJS has to be installed (https://nodejs.org/en/).
-Once installed add an environmental variable.
-This variable has to point to the root of the NodeJS installation folder (e.g: C:\Program Files\nodejs).

-Once this is done, open a command prompt or any similar application and test if NodeJS works by running the 'node --version' command.
-If this works, then NodeJS has successfully recognized the installation of NodeJS.

 # Setup E2E environment
-Navigate the command prompt to the E2E folder of the jenkins-scripts repository and type in the following commands: 'npm install'.
-This will install all node packages that are in the package.
+Open a bash or command prompt and navigate to the qapaas-e2e folder and execute the following commands: 'npm install'.
+This will install all node packages that are required for e2e testing (minus Protractor)
 After this is done, execute the following command: 'npm install -g protractor@5.1.1'.
-This will enable the usage of the webdriver (see next step) and starting the test from any location.
+This will enable the usage of the webdriver (see next step) and allow you to start the tests from any directory.
+Make sure the -g is also part of the command!

+From the same directory, execute the following commands:
+- npm list

+You should see the following packages installed:

+* chai
+* cucumber
+* cucumber-html-reporter
+* expect
+* find
+* fs-extra
+* js-base64
+* jsonfile
+* lodash
+* open
+* protractor-cucumber-framework (this should give an *unmet peer dependency* warning)
+* restler
+* universal analytics (is disabled in E2E testing)
+* wd
+* wd-bridge

+Execute the following command to validate that Protractor is installed globally:

+- npm list -g protractor

+You should see the Protractor package installed

+Now that all the packages are installed, the webdriver can be updated and started.

 # Starting the webdriver
-Start another command prompt or similar application and type in the following commands:
+Start another command prompt or bash and execute the following commands:
  - webdriver-manager update
  - webdriver-manager start

 The 'update' command gets the latest drivers for the most common browsers (Firefox and Chrome) The 'start' command starts the webdriver.
-The tests cannot run without the webdriver since the webdriver is a communication hatch between the protractor tests and the browser.
-Without it, the browser cannot receieve commands
+The tests cannot run without the webdriver since the webdriver is a communication hatch between Protractor and the browser.
+Without it the browser cannot receieve commands.

+**Note**: If both commands are not recognized, make sure that the environment variable that is directed towards the global package folder is setup correctly.
+Execute the following command: 'npm list -g'.
+This will give you the list of all packages and the installation directory.
+Make sure the directory matches the environment variable.

 # Writing a test
 To start the test, a .feature file has to be created.
 An example has been put in the features folder.

+Replace the content of the example by any of the steps currently supported.

+**Note**: a(n) (empty) data table is required by the HTML reporter.
+Without a data table, the test will not start.

 # Starting the tests
-Once all these steps are finished, the test can start by navigating to the E2E folder and running the command 'protractor singleConfig_chrome.config'.
+Once all these steps are finished, the test can start by navigating to the qapaas-e2e folder and executing the 'protractor config_chrome.config' command.

 # Supported components
 List of all currently supported steps to test servoy components and to navigate to an URL.
 Each step will be given one or more examples.